jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

 # Bivariate Data Analysis

 With bivariate data analysis, we will be doing as the name says: analyzing the relationship between two variables.
-Below, I will present examples using ANOVA, Pearson's Correlation, Pearson's Chi-squared Test, McNamer's Test, Student's t Test, and Fisher's Exact Test.
+Below, I will present examples using ANOVA, Pearson's Correlation, Pearson's Chi-squared Test, McNemar Test, Student's t Test, and Fisher's Exact Test.
 The test you will use for your data depends on the type of data you have, and more information on how to choose the right statistical test can be found [here](https://stats.idre.ucla.edu/other/mult-pkg/whatstat/).
-Now, let's try some examples.
+Let's try some examples.

+  &nbsp;
   &nbsp;

 ## ANOVA